 We’ve got a few useful ideas on what to whittle that are fun to put together.
 Whittling embraces creativity, but start with some of these until you have a foundation to build from.
 These projects below are also helpful around the campsite and in the wild, so that’s a big plus too.

 The best project for learning, putting together a tent stake is an easy task that teaches you knife control.

 The Fishing Spear

 Not for the catch-and-release fisherman, this fishing spear is a nice project for an extended stay in the field.

-The tried-and-true wooden knife is a must for when you’re learning how to whittle, it can be a bit tricky at times but is a straightforward project.
+The tried-and-true wooden knife is a must.
+It can be a bit tricky at times but is a straightforward project.

 Bow and Arrow